Your weekly roundup of one-of-a-kind watches is below, but first...

 Starting next week with the launch of Season TWO, we're bringing you WEEKLY episodes that will be a little shorter, a ton of additional behind the scenes video, and more camera time with our people individually!

 Here's your Weekly Roundup!

 Every Tuesday we send this Weekly Roundup of our most recent Watch of the Day watches.
-Most watches sell within minutes or hours, so be sure to check the website each day at noon Mountain Time or follow us on social media to get more frequent updates!
+Many watches sell within minutes or hours, so be sure to check the website each day at noon Mountain Time or follow us on social media to get more frequent updates!

 Click the images of the watches to learn more about them.
 Make sure to check the website at 12 PM Mountain Time for the Watch of the Day!

 Today, we’re excited to bring you an incredible piece of history initially manufactured in 1906 by Illinois Watch Company — the Springfield 523.
 This remarkable watch features blue spade hands, strikingly contrasting the timepiece’s crisp white face and bold, black numerals.
 The face of this watch also features a unique sub-dial with an independent second hand, and we have elegantly encased the original movement with our robust machined titanium case and nickel-plated crown.

 As you turn the timepiece over, you can see the watch’s inner workings through the case’s clear back.
 This watch features a 255-grade open-face movement with a going barrel.
 In addition to its intricate inner workings, the timepiece also features a ¾ plate with 17 stunning jewels and an engraving that reads, “Illinois Watch Co.
 Springfield.”
 We paired this one-of-a-kind watch with our black watch strap, complementing the contrasting color of the numerals of the watch face.